kebaldwi/DNAC-TEMPLATES/LABS/LAB-9-ISE-Automation/ise-automation-1-certificates/03a-ISE-GUI.md

 >You must have completed [**PKI Infrastructure Setup Module**](./01-PKI-Infrastructure.md) before completing this lab module.

 >[!NOTE]
->:mega:If you have already done these steps via the API in the [**03b-ISE-API**](./03b-ISE-API.md), the certificates you generated will need to be deleted first.
+>:mega: If you have already done these steps via the API in the [**03b-ISE-API**](./03b-ISE-API.md), the certificates you generated will need to be deleted first.<br><br>
->:mega:While many of these tasks can be completed with your own device, the screenshots taken (and many of the steps reference) using the Windows Jump Host.
+>:mega: While many of these tasks can be completed with your own device, the screenshots taken (and many of the steps reference) using the Windows Jump Host.

 This lab module consists of the following tasks: